What Is This Report?

 View and download the World Biotech Tour's Findings from an International Science Center and Museum Program PDF.

 ASTC appointed an international three-person evaluation team to conduct the summative evaluation and produce a final report.
 The evaluation team used a meta-evaluation approach, conducting a secondary analysis of two reporting requirements that were completed by each WBT Host: (1) Progress and final reports that were submitted by each Host, using a template provided by ASTC, and (2) Evaluation reports from each Host’s local evaluation team.
 The evaluation team collected additional data as needed, through interviews and conversations with ASTC, the Biogen Foundation, and Hosts.

-Evaluation of WBT was conducted by a local evaluation team that was proposed by the selected science centers/museums (Hosts) and hired by ASTC to report on program progress and visitor reactions to WBT events.
-ASTC provided overall guidance about the evaluation, then each potential evaluator submitted a statement of work as part of the selection process.
+Evaluation of WBT was conducted by a local evaluation team that was proposed by the Hosts and hired by ASTC to report on program progress and visitor reactions to WBT events.
+Hosts were provided with overall guidance about the evaluation, and then each potential evaluator submitted a statement of work as part of the selection process.